nasa/cumulus/docs/features/change_granule_collection.md

 The specific subroutines that run at this concurrency are:

 - loading granule records from the cumulus Api
-- copying s3 files to new location (if necessary)
-- deleting old s3 files (if necessary)
 - updating granule records in cumulus datastores (es/postgres)
 - updating records in cmr

-### concurrency
+### s3Concurrency

 This configuration defines s3 parallelization to use.
-Defaults to 50. depending on partitioning of s3 buckets, it may or may not be effective to set this higher than 50 as overwhelming s3 with parallel writes will cause it to act dramatically slower than a low concurrency.
+Defaults to 50.
+Depending on partitioning of s3 buckets, it may or may not be effective to set this higher than 50 as overwhelming s3 with parallel writes will cause it to act dramatically slower than a low concurrency.

 The specific subroutines that run at this concurrency are: